Meeting the Ayahuasca

 About Ayahuasca Prajna

 After seeing once, we cannot un-see.
-We can pretend, downplay it altogether as a weird dream of an alien ritual while visiting a remote foreign country, but deep down we know it happened.
+We can pretend, downplay it altogether as a strange dream or another extreme psychological exercise, still, meeting with master plants leaves us with a sense “what do I do with this”.
 For many of us there are times of either missing the tools to see through decorations of our mental content or to not have a proper container in which we can carry it.
 Or, if we do hold onto our insight, there may not be further meaningful movement about it.

 No surprise, Western culture does not promote a kind of training for mind that makes this experiences easy to deal with.
 Although Ayahuasca process partially can and does provide such type of training, if we are not already coming from trans-personal psychology, Buddhist, Advaita or other similar mind training contexts, it may only evolve over many years or decades of Ayahuasca ceremonies with supportive setting.